khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Sequence alignment is a big job

-- Historically sequence alignment was done manually, like a really big jigsaw puzzle
+- Historically sequence alignment was done manually, like a really big evil jigsaw puzzle
 - Since 1972 it's become a computational problem
 - The task is to compare **each** letter in **each** sequence with **all** the letters of **every** other sequence.